-Survivor pulled from capsized Tanzanian ferry as death toll reaches 166
+Survivor pulled from capsized Tanzanian ferry as death toll reaches 183

 Four navy divers resumed the search operation inside the sunken MV Nyerere early on Saturday after hearing sounds that suggested signs of life.

-They pulled a man out of the overturned ship soon after and he was rushed to hospital, a Reuters witness said, while bodies continued to float to the surface around the vessel.
+They pulled a man out of the overturned ship and he was rushed to hospital, a Reuters witness said.
+His condition was not immediately known.

+Bodies continued to float to the surface around the vessel, which initial estimates suggested was carrying more than 300 people, and state broadcaster TBC said the death toll had reached 183.

-Works, Transport and Communication Minister Isack Kamwelwe said the number of bodies retrieved had risen to 166, adding that the government was sending sophisticated equipment to aid the rescue.
+Works, Transport and Communication Minister Isack Kamwelwe said the government was sending sophisticated equipment to aid the rescue effort.

 “This equipment will increase efficiency in the rescue operation and we will continue with the search until we are satisfied that we have rescued everyone,” he told Reuters.

-Relatives of the deceased had started to identify bodies of their loved ones, he said.
+Relatives of the deceased had started to identify the bodies of their loved ones, he said.

 The ferry sank on Thursday evening just a few metres from the dock on Ukerewe, the lake’s biggest island.
-Initial estimates suggested there were more than 300 people on board.

 On Friday President John Magufuli ordered the arrest of those responsible for the sinking.